jamilbk/modernbedou.in/_posts/2014-11-11-how-to-disable-onstar.markdown

 tracking device, a.k.a.
 Onstar, from my new vehicle.
 They could only unsubscribe me from its paid service and monthly maintenance reminder emails.

+That's a problem.
+I want it gone.

 Let me clarify by saying I think Onstar is a great idea, in theory.
-Find your vehicle if stolen, unlock your doors if you lose your keys, track your driving habits... what's not to love?
+Find your vehicle if stolen, unlock your doors if you lose your keys, send help when you wreck... what's not to love?
 Devices are becoming smarter and this is generally a good thing, but not when the user has almost no control over the device he or she purchased (and spent lots of money on).
 When will the auto industry begin providing open APIs for engineers and empowered users to